AlexeiTam/ece-465-project/README.md

 1 - Logic Minimization
 --Students will review the basics of Boolean algebra and implement the Karnaugh Map (K-map) and Quine-McCluskey (tabular) methods to minimize Boolean functions, and to realize said Boolean functions in a logic circuit.

-2 - Combinational Circuit (Part One)
+2 - Combinational Circuits (Part One)
 --Students will focus on exploring the uses of various key combinational circuit components like encoders and decoders, multiplexers (MUX), and comparators, in the context of a seaside eatery's customer console, using priority encoders to "count" payments, comparators to check payments, designing custom components to determine order availabilities, etc., all for the purpose of implementing "checks" to an order and ensuring the kitchen is "pinged" only when an order is accepted.